 2024 NBA Playoffs second round schedule: How to watch tonight's games, where to stream and more

 The 2024 NBA Playoffs are in full swing!
-After an action-packed first round, the NBA Playoffs move on to the second round tonight with Game 1 for the No. 2 New York Knicks vs. No. 6 Indiana Pacers and No. 2 Denver Nuggets vs. No. 3 Minnesota Timberwolves.
-Both games will air on TNT tonight, tipping off with the Knicks vs. Pacers at 7:30 p.m.
+After an action-packed first round, the NBA Playoffs continue in the second round tonight with Game 1 for the Boston Celtics vs. Cleveland Cavaliers and Oklahoma City Thunder vs. Dallas Mavericks.
+Both games will air on TNT tonight, tipping off with the Celtics vs. Cavaliers at 7 p.m.
 ET.
 Are you ready to watch?
 Here’s everything you need to know about tuning in to the NBA Playoffs tonight, including the full playoff schedule, NBA finals info and more.

 When are the NBA playoffs?

 The first round of the NBA playoffs concluded on Sunday.
 Now, the action continues in the second round.
 Next up?
-Game 1 for the New York Knicks vs. Indiana Pacers (7:30 p.m. on TNT), and the Denver Nuggets vs. Minnesota Timberwolves (10 p.m. on TNT).
+Game 1 for the No. 1 Boston Celtics vs. No. 4 Cleveland Cavaliers (7 p.m. on TNT) and the No. 1 Oklahoma City Thunder vs. No. 5 Dallas Mavericks (9:30 p.m. on TNT).

 What channel are the NBA playoffs on?